Robotics-Localization/SLOOP/README.md

 > src/data/icp_data : save the result file after pose refining.

 ## Dataset
-We provide the semantic kitti 07 dataset here.
+We provide the semantic kitti 07 dataset here: .
+Please save it in 'your dataset path'.

+change the 'dataset_path' in config/sk_preprocess.yaml to 'your dataset path'.